yaqwsx/bcthesis/symdivine.md

 approach would cause a state-space explosion well known from explicit-state model checkers that operate on top of \llvm like \divine.
 To at least partially alleviate the state-space explosion, the interpreter involves so-called
-$\tau$-reduction Todo.
+$\tau$-reduction\cite{RBB13}.
 In practise the interpreter does not emit every direct successor, but keeps traversing the multi-state space graph until a visible action is performed (`load` or `store` on a globally visible variable is interpreted or an safety property is violated).
 It effectively squashes effect of multiple instruction with no visible action to single transition and thus remove unnecessary thread interleaving and produces smaller multi-state spaces equivalent with the original one (for safety properties and \ltl formulae with no next operator).
-For details of implementation we kindly refer to todo citatce vojta
+For details of implementation we kindly refer to
+\cite{Havel2014thesis}.

 To illustrate the interpreter operation, we present \autoref{fig:codegeneration}
 and \autoref{fig:generation}.
 The first figure shows an example of a simple C